openSUSE/news-o-o/_posts/2011-04-09-opensuse-weekly-news-issue-170-is-out.markdown

 **Short Description** : Karma concept in openSUSE Connect
       that will collect points from wiki edits, bugzilla entries, planet.opensuse.org posts, distribution changelogs etc and use them in the Connect.
 Based on Karma, different badges to be given.
-Different categories “ developer karma/marketing karma etc. Also, an option to reward/ transfer Karma points to another user in recognition of his work.
+Different categories â€“ developer karma/marketing karma etc. Also, an option to reward/ transfer Karma points to another user in recognition of his work.
 API to be implemented to access/ modify Karma points.